JemRF/RF-Documentation/pages/sgateway/sgw-setup.md

 ### Receive Data Status

 When no data has been received by the Gateway in over 20 minutes and all other features are working the RF Receive Status will turn from **Green** to **Orange**.
-The image blow show the status the Health Status page with the Warning Color on the Rx Status Page.
+The image below show the status the Health Status page with the Warning Color on the Rx Status Page.

 <img src="images/sgw-no-receive.png" width="425"/>